johnny-chivers/postgresfulltextsearch/README.md

 # postgresfulltextsearch
-This contains the scripts for the aws aurora postgreSQL full text search scripts
+This contains the scripts for the aws aurora postgreSQL full text search YouTube Video